 Since its commissioning on July 25th 2019, GEO-KOMPSAT-2A (GK-2A) has been downlinking Full Disk images every 10 minutes over LRIT and HRIT.
-Unfortunately the LRIT downlink only transmits a single Infrared channel called IR105 (10.4μm) due to throughput constraints.
+Unfortunately the LRIT downlink only transmits a single Infrared channel called IR105 (10.4μm) due to bandwidth constraints.
 This means false colour imagery cannot be created using data from the LRIT downlink alone.

 However, interesting imagery can still be created from this single channel using Infrared Colour Enhancement.
-This process replaces a range of grayscale values in Infrared imagery with a colour gradient.
-Metrologists use this to show the severity of weather systems in thermal Infrared imagery.
+This process replaces a range of grayscale values in infrared imagery with a colour gradient.
+Metrologists use this to show the severity of weather systems in thermal infrared imagery.

 > pip3 install pillow numpy

 enhance-ir.py requires only an input image path.
 After processing, an output image will be saved in the same folder as the input image with

 Multiple images can be processed at once by setting the input path to a folder rather than an individual file.
 The script will scan the input folder for files that match